 Under ORS 811.025, drivers must yield the right of way to a pedestrian on a sidewalk.
 As would be expected, pedestrians have the right of way when a driver crosses over a sidewalk to get into or out of a roadway.
-Moreover, ORS 811.505(1)(a) requires a driver to stop before driving onto a sidewalk or sidewalk area when the driver is emerging from an alley, building, private road or driveway.
+Moreover, ORS 811.505(1)(a) requires a driver to stop before driving onto a sidewalk or sidewalk area when the driver is emerging from an alley, building, private road, or driveway.
 If there is no sidewalk or sidewalk area, "the driver must stop at the point nearest the roadway to be entered where the driver has a view of approaching traffic."
-ORS 811.505(1)(b).

 The definition of what constitutes a sidewalk is broader than commonly envisioned.
-Under ORS 801.485, a "Sidewalk' means the area determined as follows:
+Under ORS 801.485, a "'Sidewalk' means the area determined as follows:

-- (1) On the side of a highway which has a shoulder, a sidewalk is that portion of the highway between the outside lateral line of the shoulder and the adjacent property line capable of being used by a pedestrian. - (2) On the side of a highway which has no shoulder, a sidewalk is that portion of the highway between the lateral line of the roadway and the adjacent property line capable of being used by a pedestrian.
+(1) On the side of a highway which has a shoulder, a sidewalk is that portion of the highway between the outside lateral line of the shoulder and the adjacent property line capable of being used by a pedestrian.